 Though the challenges to communicating are prevalent when participants work in different locations, even people working in the same building may have difficulty engaging in fruitful discussions.
 The following steps provide ideas to manage these challenges.

-- These people you identify will have the responsibility to use their of the organization to develop appropriate mechanisms and tools to support communication within your collective reasoning team
+- These people you identify will have the responsibility to use their contextual (cultural) rationality of the organization to develop appropriate mechanisms and tools to support communication within your collective reasoning team

-- These people you identify will also have the responsibility to use their to close the differences between different group members and create a unified vision of the team’s goals.
+- These people you identify will also have the responsibility to use their social and emotional intelligence to close the differences between different group members and create a unified vision of the team’s goals.

 4. Developing an Extended Network